replicatedhq/troubleshoot.sh/docs/source/collect/etcd.md

 ## Parameters

-The `etcd` collector supports the [shared collector properties](https://troubleshoot.sh/docs/collect/collectors/#shared-properties) and following parameters.
+The `etcd` collector supports the [shared collector properties](https://troubleshoot.sh/docs/collect/collectors/#shared-properties) and the following parameters.

 ##### `image` (optional)

-The image for pod to run `etcdctl` commands.
+The image for the pod to run `etcdctl` commands.
 Default to `quay.io/coreos/etcd:latest`

 See the examples below for use cases.